Table of Contents

-How is a smartphone better than a handheld GPS?
+How is a Smartphone Better than a Handheld GPS?

 You don’t need a computer with you.
 You can download all your maps straight from the Apple App Store or Google Play Store.

 They’re quicker and more accurate.
-Amazingly, the GPS chip in our iPhone 5 is faster and more accurate than our Garmin Edge 800.
-Smartphone GPS speed is actually aided with mobile telephone infrastructure around the world.
+The GPS chip in my iPhone 5S is faster and more accurate than in my Garmin Edge 800.
+GPS speed on smartphones is aided with mobile telephone infrastructure around the world.

 They have a large screen.
 Bigger screen equals easier to read.
-Important when your device is an arms length away.
+Important when your device is an arms-length away.

-What are the limitations of the smartphone?
+What are the Limitations of the Smartphone?

 Charging Your Smartphone

-We also have the Ultimate Power Resource: Dynamo Hubs, Solar Panels, Power Supplies and External Batteries which includes information on many different ways you can keep your smartphone charged.
+I also have the Ultimate Power Resource: Dynamo Hubs, Solar Panels, Power Supplies and External Batteries which includes information on many different ways you can keep your smartphone charged.

-Mounting your Smartphone
+Mounting Your Smartphone

-Do you need a SIM card to use the GPS function?
+Do You Need a SIM Card to Use the GPS Function?

 No. Using GPS satellites is free, you’re just receiving a signal.
-If you have a GPS chip in your smartphone and have downloaded some maps for offline use, you will always be able to find where you are!
+If you have a GPS chip in your smartphone and have downloaded some maps for offline use, you will always be able to find where you are.

 It is possible to buy an Android smartphone which is impervious to dust, water and to some extent dropping, without using a ‘rugged’ cover.
 Rugged covers, although very handy for delicate smartphones, are often quite cumbersome and reduce the sensitivity of the touch screen interface.

-Samsung make a phone called the Galaxy S5 Active which is identical in all aspects to the highly popular Galaxy S5, except for the addition of armour and a few external buttons.
+Samsung makes a phone called the Galaxy S5 Active which is identical in all aspects to the highly popular Galaxy S5, except for the addition of armour and a few external buttons.
 The standard Galaxy S5 actually has the same waterproof rating of IP67 certification (submerged at 3 feet for 30 minutes), so if you’re not after the rugged form, this phone will fit the bill.

-Apple unfortunately do not produce a waterproof/shockproof phone yet.
+Apple, unfortunately, do not produce a waterproof/shockproof phone yet.